 Filing bankruptcy is the opposite of poker.
 In poker, you get to hide your cards from everyone else, including the dealer.
 You don’t show your cards to anyone else right?
 Well, when you file bankruptcy it is just the opposite.
 When you file bankruptcy, you must show all your cards to the bankruptcy trustee and your creditors.

-If you are operating as a sole proprietor, you are liable for all of the business debts.
+If you are operating as a sole proprietor, you are liable for all of the business debts and personal debts.
 There is no shell that protects you from the business debts.
 Yes, I realize you are in debt because of the business, but you are the one liable for the debt at the end of the day.

 Again, while the reason for the bankruptcy might be your business, the bankruptcy filing requires you to disclose it all.
 I always tell clients, the person you are trying to protect is you!